icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

 Service owners are able to set some policy options for the transaction fee following this document.
 * Service owners can pay the transaction fee instead of service users.
-* Service owners can save the transaction fee with the new feature called **virtual step**.
+* Service owners want to use the new feature called virtual step to save the transaction fee.

 ## Prerequisite